ivalaginja/babycat/_pages/about.md

 ## Purpose of the Project

 The BabyCAT project is a demonstration bench that uses a Lyot coronagraph to show how coronagraphy works.
-It is designed to help students, researchers, and enthusiasts learn about coronagraphy, build their own setups, and experiment with different configurations.
+It provides hands-on experience with coronagraphy and is designed to help students, researchers, and enthusiasts learn about it.
+The setup is inspired by the need for easy-to-build optical setups that can be used in classrooms, labs, and transported easily to conferences and outreach events.

 ## Background